timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 When working with time-series data, you often need to aggregate data by grouping over minutes, hours, days, months, or more.
 TimescaleDB's continuous aggregates make time-based aggregates faster.
-When comparing continuous aggregates to directly querying raw data, TimescaleDB users often see queries take milliseconds, where they once took minutes or hours.
-To learn more, see the [FlightAware case study][flightaware].
+When comparing continuous aggregates to directly querying raw data, TimescaleDB often means queries take milliseconds, instead of minutes or hours.
+For more information, see the [FlightAware case study][flightaware].

 Continuous aggregates automatically materialize aggregated data.
 They also stay up-to-date automatically, providing a more convenient developer experience.
 With automatically refreshing continuous aggregates, you can downsample your data automatically.
-Delete the underlying raw data on a schedule, while the continuous aggregate stores the aggregated data.
+You can delete the underlying raw data on a schedule, while the continuous aggregate stores the aggregated data.

-Continuous aggregates are similar to PostgreSQL materialized views, but they solve some limitations of materialized views.
-Regular materialized views recreate the entire view every time the materialization process runs, even if little or no data has changed.
+Continuous aggregates are similar to PostgreSQL materialized views, but they solve some of their limitations.
+PostgreSQL materialized views recreate the entire view every time the materialization process runs, even if little or no data has changed.
 Materialized views also don't provide any data retention management.
 Any time you delete raw data and update the materialized